-By keeping pushed keys $Arrow\ up + F$ for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.
+By keeping pushed keys Arrow up + F for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.
+To restore keep pushed F for more than 5 sec.